Vamshidhar2025/Shamir-s-Secret-Sharing-algorithm./README.md

 Configuration Files: Look for a .env file or a configuration file mentioned in the README.
 If needed, create a .env file in the root directory and add required environment variables (e.g., API keys).
-Build Step (Optional): If the project uses a framework like React or Webpack, you may need to build it first: bash
+Build Step (Optional): If the project uses a framework like React or Webpack, you may need to build it first: npm run build
-Copy code
-npm run build
 5. Run the Application
 Start the application:

-bash
-Copy code
-node index.js
-or, if there's a custom start script in the package.json, use:

-bash
-Copy code
 npm start